Home

 By Harry Hosford

-Dogs are playing an evergrowing role in the US military's effort in the country of Iraq Vendi, a 4-year-old German shepherd recently returned home to Fort Belvoir, Virginia, from a tour of duty in Iraq.
+Dogs are playing an ever growing role in the US military's effort in the country of Iraq Vendi, a 4-year-old German Shepherd recently returned home to Fort Belvoir, Virginia, from a tour of duty in Iraq.
 For the last six months, she has had the responsibility of detecting explosives and sniffing out landmines, saving lot's of lives in the process.
 She is one of the many unsung heroes, military working dogs who work alongside U.S. service members, endangering their lives to try and make the world a better place.

 Their are roughly 500 MWDs currently detailed to the Army, most of which are working with Soldiers in Iraq, said Sgt.
 1st Class Donald Nelson, Fort Belvoir's K-9 kennel master.